shuonaweng/githut.io/_posts/2022-09-22-Midterm-Class-Performance.md

 ## Overview

-This is a sample report based on Class Performance analysis of a Midterm exam.
-It visualizes performance statistics, explores root causes and common mistakes, and recommends area to improve.
-It helps course instructors to understand students' progress on the course and gives them insights to adjust teaching plan if needed.
+This is a sample report based on Class Performance Analysis of a Midterm exam.
+It visualizes performance statistics, explores root causes and common mistakes, and recommends areas to improve.
+It helps course instructors to understand students' progress on the course and gives them insights to adjust teaching plans if needed.

 ## Senario

 As a Teaching Assistant, I often mark exams for course instructors.
-Midterm exam is a good way to check students' understanding of knowledge taught, as well as takeaways on teaching plan.
-Therefore, it's important to knowing how does it go.
-To provide a quick overview of Class performance in the exam, I recently create a wonderful report with Power BI.
+Midterm exam is a good way to check students' understanding of the knowledge taught, as well as takeaways for teaching plans.
+Therefore, it's important to know how it goes.
+To provide a quick overview of class performance in the exam, I recently created a wonderful report with Power BI.

 ## Report